-- 1. Upon arrival on the day of the meeting, please submit the enclosed Voting Rights Exercise Form at the reception desk of the venue for confirmation. - 2.
-If there is no indication of your vote for or against each proposal in the Voting Rights Exercise Form, the Company will deem that you have voted for the proposals. - 3.
-The document shareholders are receiving also serves as the document in which the matters subject to electronic provision are stated, based on shareholders' requests for delivery of the paper copy. - 4.
-In the event of any revisions to the matters subject to electronic provision, the revised information will be posted on the respective websites where such matters are posted.
+1. Upon arrival on the day of the meeting, please submit the enclosed Voting Rights Exercise Form at the reception desk of the venue for confirmation.

+2. The document shareholders are receiving also serves as the document in which the matters subject to electronic provision are stated, based on shareholders' requests for delivery of the paper copy.

+3. In the event of any revisions to the matters subject to electronic provision, the revised information will be posted on the respective websites where such matters are posted.